corda/corda/docs/source/api-identity.rst

 learn of your involvement by inspection of the transaction), yet prove to specific counterparts that this ``AnonymousParty`` actually corresponds to your well-known identity.
 This is achieved using the ``PartyAndCertificate`` data class, which contains the X.509 certificate path proving that a given ``AnonymousParty`` corresponds to a given ``Party``.
-These ``PartyAndCertificate`` can be propagated to counterparties on a need-to-know basis.
+Each ``PartyAndCertificate`` can be propagated to counterparties on a need-to-know basis.

-The ``PartyAndCertificate`` class is also used by the network map service to represent well-known identities, with the certificate path proving the certificate was issuance by the doorman service.
+The ``PartyAndCertificate`` class is also used by the network map service to represent well-known identities, with the certificate path proving the certificate was issued by the doorman service.

 Confidential identities
 -----------------------